 - Barriers to attending an ARMS conference.
 If you have wanted to attend an ARMS conference this year or in the past, but have not been able to do so, please outline the barriers to you attending.

-- Aspects of the INORMS2016 Program you are especially interested in.
+- Aspects of the ARMS Wellington Conference program you are especially interested in.
 Please be specific in your response, explaining how those aspects of the program will contribute to your professional development.

 - Benefit of attending the conference and how this will fit into your career aspirations in Research Management.